 Simply by watching the racket angle: If the racket has a downward to upward movement, it is generating topspin, and the ball dips with a fast and shorter trajectory.

-On the opposite, if the racket has an upward to downward movement, it is generating a backspin and it will drag the ball towards the net with a slower speed.
+On the opposite, if the racket has an upward to downward movement, it is generating a backspin and it will drag the ball towards the net at a slower speed.

 If the racket moves from right to left, it is left sidespin, and the ball moves on the right side.